ibm-cloud-docs/Registry/registry_retention.md

    ```
    {: pre}

-6. Verify that the policy is set by running the [`ibmcloud cr retention-policy-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_retention_policy_list) command, and check that policy that you set for the namespace retains the required number of images:
+6. Verify that the policy is set by running the [`ibmcloud cr retention-policy-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_retention_policy_list) command, and check that the policy that you set for the namespace retains the required number of images:

    ```
    ibmcloud cr retention-policy-list